 We make grants that support the Armed Forces community, including Veterans on various recovery paths; and it was great to see how supporting Veterans to engage in activities such as sports, arts and other activities that bring them together with others who face similar challenges, is vital and can be life changing.

-We spoke to the wife of one Veteran at the games who told us that prior to coming to Sheffield her husband struggled to leave the house and engage with other people.
+We spoke to the wife of one Veteran at the Invictus UK Trials who told us that prior to coming to Sheffield her husband struggled to leave the house and engage with other people.
 At the Trials, it was great to see him getting involved with other Veterans, enjoying himself and generally feeling a part of a community again.

 So, what comes next?
-Well, of those who competed at the Trials, some will now go on to the games themselves, taking place in The Hague in 2020.
-But, we know from speaking to those in Sheffield, that even for those who don’t go on to the Games, there is still a massive sense of achievement, a renewed sense of belonging and the feeling that the hard work they’ve already put in to their chosen sport has truly culminated in their own ‘games’ – a sentiment we heard echoed more than once during the week, from not only competitors, but Invictus ambassadors and families present.
+Well, of those who competed at the Trials, some will now go on to compete at the Invictus Games The Hague 2020.
+But, we know from speaking to those in Sheffield, that even for those who don’t go on to the Games, there is still a massive sense of achievement, a renewed sense of belonging and the feeling that the hard work they’ve already put in to their chosen sport has truly culminated in their own sporting tournament – a sentiment we heard echoed more than once during the week, from not only competitors, but Invictus UK Ambassadors and families present.

 But for projects wanting to make a difference, we have support available.